 If you have received a demand letter and need to avoid wage garnishment, time is of the essence.
 You need to remember that if you cannot make payment arrangements or make voluntary payments to become current, you can still avoid or remove the orders to garnish your wages by taking legal steps.

 One of the most effective ways to get debt relief other than to file bankruptcy is to contact a compassionate and experienced debt and bankruptcy attorney to help you navigate the legal system.

 At Cherney Law, we have experienced attorneys who understand what you are going through.
 Regardless of whether you are dealing with federal student loans, private student loans, personal loans, or even multiple federal loans, we may be able to help you by discussing the various options available.

-We not only provide legal advice but help you file the necessary paperwork to stop garnishment, represent you in district court, and can even get you a reduction in the garnishment amount if the garnishment has already begun.
+We not only provide legal advice but also help you file the necessary paperwork to stop garnishment, represent you in district court, and even get you a reduction in the garnishment amount if the garnishment has already begun.

 Do I Need a Lawyer to Stop Wage Garnishment?

 If you are facing financial hardship due to wage garnishment, you will need a bankruptcy lawyer to help stop the garnishment.

 Our Georgia state wage garnishment attorney has relationships with wage garnishment lawyers, student loan debt collection agencies, and the IRS, among other creditors.

 We can contact your student loan wage garnishment agency, the department of Education, or the IRS and negotiate on your behalf.
 We can also open channels of communication and negotiation with your employer, creditor, the IRS, or opposing attorney before the wage garnishment begins.